 Pinhole Gum Surgery in Knoxville, TN

 The Pinhole Surgical Technique (PST) makes it possible for periodontist Dr. Robert Cain to reshape your gum line without the need to cut, scrape or stitch.
+It is an alternative to traditional periodontal surgery procedures.
 This new method of treating receding gums makes it easier for a dentist to give you natural-looking results in a short amount of time.

 Dr. Cain is one of the only periodontists in the Knoxville area who is a certified provider of The Chao Pinhole® Surgical Technique (PST), invented and patented by John Chao, D.D.S.
-Dr. Cain uses this noninvasive method to effectively treat receding gums with minimal discomfort and downtime.
+Dr. Cain uses this noninvasive method to treat receding gums with minimal discomfort and downtime effectively.

-This effective method for restoring the gum line will help you maintain your best smile after gum disease or other oral health issues that caused your gum recession.
+This effective method for restoring the gum line will help you maintain your best smile after gum disease or other oral health issues that cause your gum recession.

 How to Deal with Receding Gums

-Your gums play a critical role in creating a barrier from infection entering your body.
-This is why it is very important to take care of your gums so that do not begin to recede.
-Gum recession is when your gum tissue begins to die off and this will cause your gum line to recede higher and higher up the tooth.
+Your gums are critical in creating a barrier from infection entering your body.
+This is why it is very important to take care of your gums, so they do not begin to recede.
+Gum recession is when your gum tissue begins to die off, and this will cause your gum line to recede higher and higher up the tooth.

 Receding gums are both a cosmetic and oral health concern.
-Patients with receding gums often have or had periodontal disease.
-Dr. Cain offers gum disease treatments to eradicate dead tissue, and repair a receding gum line.
+Patients with receding gums often have or have had periodontal disease.
+Dr. Cain offers gum disease treatments to eradicate dead tissue and repair a receding gum line.

-Advanced gum recession may also leave the tooth root exposed which may cause extreme tooth sensitivity to hot and cold and pain.
-Exposed roots can also make a patient more susceptible to gum disease and infection.
+Advanced gum recession may also leave the tooth root exposed, which may cause extreme tooth sensitivity to hot and cold and pain.
+Exposed roots can also make a patient susceptible to gum disease and infection.
 Exposed roots can make it difficult for patients to enjoy eating or drinking.